Hunting for Miyaoka-Kobayashi curves: On the existence of MK-curves of degree greater than 6

 When $m=4$, this gives $n_2 \geq 12$.
 Note that when $n=8$, equation \eqref{Eq4} implies that $n_1$ is divisible by 16.
 If $n_1=0$, then equation \eqref{Eq4} implies that $n_2=17$, which is impossible due to Zariski's theorem \cite{Zar}.
 If $n_1=16$, then equation \eqref{Eq4} implies that $n_2=8$, impossible by our bound above.
 The cases $n_1 >16$ are discarded by the same argument.

 When $m=5$, our bound gives $n_2 \geq 14$.
 Equation \eqref{Eq4} implies that $n_1=8(2k+1)$, with $k$ being a positive integer.
 When $n_1=8$, equation \eqref{Eq4} implies that $n_2=27$, which is impossible, see \cite[Table on p.
 25]{GS}.
 If $n_1=24$, then equation \eqref{Eq4} implies that $n_2=14$, a contradiction with Proposition \ref{P10}.
-The cases $n_1 >24$ are discarded by the same argument or using the inequality $n_2 \geq 14$.
+The cases $n_1 >24$ are discarded by the same argument or using the inequality $n_2 \geq 14$. \\ The same approach as above shows that when $m=6$ the only possibility would be